 While there is still no cure for CFS, there are cases of patients recovering to a point where they can participate in activities of daily life again and even some instances where there is a near full recovery!
 By raising awareness for this condition, further research and resources can be allocated to the betterment of those affected.

-For those who wish to get involved, there are several ways to raise awareness:
+For occupational therapy practices that wish to get involved, there are several ways to raise awareness: